excited-bore/list-ppa/README.md

 Fetch and list all available ppas from https://launchpad.net/ubuntu/+ppas?name_filter=

-Available on with pip/pipx: https://pypi.org/project/list-ppa/
+Available with pip/pipx on: https://pypi.org/project/list-ppa/
 Very simple script, but it does check whether the ppa is available for your specific version of Ubuntu.
 It does take a while for it to look up all the possible ppas, therefor it is not adviced to run it constantly but rather to keep the output of the script in a file which you can regenerate every so often.
 Running it without any argument will trigger a prompt that asks you wheter you want to save it to a file or not.